-Internally, the Department performs certifications of minority, woman and disadvantaged business enterprises as a Certifying Participant of the Pennsylvania Unified Certification Program.
+Internally, the department, as a Certifying Participant of the Pennsylvania Unified Certification Program (PA UCP), performs certifications of minority, woman and disadvantaged business enterprises.

-To ensure compliance to regulations promulgated by the Code of Federal Regulations 49, Parts 23 & 26 guidelines (CFR 49) eligibility standards for certification were developed and delineated in the Allegheny County Administrative Code (Section §435-6)
+To ensure compliance with regulations promulgated by the Code of Federal Regulations 49, Parts 23 & 26 guidelines (CFR 49), eligibility standards for certification were developed and delineated in the Allegheny County Administrative Code (Section §435-6)

-From an external perspective, the Department monitor's the compliance of contracts utilizing a proprietary software package to track M/W/DBE progress on contracts and generates reports related to the contracting process for the community.
-Additionally, the Department regularly interfaces with the community throughout the year to share information on various business opportunities and provide educational technical business assistance.
+From an external perspective, the department monitors the compliance of contracts utilizing a proprietary software package to track MWDBE progress on contracts and generates reports related to the contracting process for the community.
+Additionally, the department regularly interfaces with the community throughout the year to share information on various business opportunities and provide educational technical business assistance.